lips-hci/ae400-realsense-sdk/README.md

 ```
 After successfully patching, you can build AE400 SDK from this source.

-### Installation on Linux system
+### Installation on Ubuntu Linux
-Assume you have completed CMake build on AE400 SDK and output directory is 'build_Release'
+Run CMake in the patched git repository, assume output directory is 'build_Release'
 * Edit network setting by your preferred text editor
 ```
 rs2$ cd build_Release